Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 ### When should you choose one against the other

-We would like to end this tutorial section by a simple note : when should you use a hard-coded chunker over a semi-automatic one.
+We would like to end this tutorial section by a simple note : when you should use a hard-coded chunker over a semi-automatic one.

 Hard-coded chunkers (with a specific handcrafted list of passages) are really good if :
 1. Your text structure is not gonna change :
-	- If you have, say, Book 1 Line 770-790 and then Book 2 Line 1-20 and add later a 790a, it won't be displayed
+	- If you have, say, Book 1 Line 770-790 and then Book 2 Line 1-20 and adds later a 790a, it won't be displayed
-2. Your text structure need a nice editorialization
+2. Your text structure needs a nice editing
-	- If things are not as simple as poems sequence such as dialogs, acts and scenes that overcross lines (two competing citation scheme that makes sense together)
+	- If things are not as simple as poems sequence such as dialogs, acts and scenes that cross over lines (two competing citations scheme that makes sense together)
 3. Your text has uneven depth: this will need some more complicated build from the semi-automatic work.
-I would recommend to craft it manually if you have this kind of situation (such that you want to show `["Chapter Introduction", "Chapter 1 Part 1", "Chapter 1 Part 2", "Chapter 2", ...]`)
+I would recommend crafting it manually if you have this kind of situation (such that you want to show `["Chapter Introduction", "Chapter 1 Part 1", "Chapter 1 Part 2", "Chapter 2", ...]`)

 Semi-automatic chunkers are good with :